 Parisians massively vote to banish for-hire e-scooters

-PARIS (AP) — Parisians have overwhelmingly voted to banish the French capital's ubiquitous for-hire e-scooters from their streets, in a mini-referendum the mayor said sent a “very clear message."
+PARIS (AP) — Parisians have overwhelmingly voted to banish the French capital's ubiquitous for-hire electric scooters from their streets.

-The 15,000 opinion-dividing mini-machines could now vanish from central Paris at the end of August when the city's contracts with the three operators expire.
+The 15,000 opinion-dividing mini-machines are now expected to vanish from central Paris at the end of August when the city's contracts with the three operators expire.

-The question that City Hall asked voters in its citywide mini-referendum on Sunday was: “For or against self-service scooters in Paris?”
+The question City Hall asked voters in a citywide mini-referendum on Sunday was: “For or against self-service scooters in Paris?”

 The result wasn't close.
-City Hall said on its website about 103,000 people voted, with 89% rejecting e-scooters and just 11% supporting them.
+City Hall said just over 103,000 people voted, with 89% rejecting e-scooters and just 11% supporting them.

+Paris Mayor Anne Hidalgo hailed the consultative referendum as a success and said its outcome was “very clear.”

+“There will no longer be any self-service scooters in Paris from September 1st,” she said.

 Turnout was very low.
 The vote had been open to all of Paris’ 1.38 million registered voters.